hidefromkgb/gif_load/README.md

 description of `GIF_WHDR::bptr` provided above), and then it\`s the callback\`s job to parse it and decide whether to decode and how to do that.

+There is a possibility to build `gif_load` as a shared library. `GIF_EXTR` is a convenience macro to be defined so that the `GIF_Load()` function gets an entry in the export table of the library.
+See the Python example for further information.

 # C / C++ usage example